 Complexity as Thermodynamic Depth

 The concept of subsumed complexity provides a logical basis for seeking out the most complex, naturally-occurring chemical circumstances, but how can one gauge whether a system is more or less complex?
 The concept of thermodynamic depth developed by Lloyd and Pagels indicates one way (indeed, probably the simplest way) to generate the most complex conditions of organic synthesis.
-In this formulation, complexity may be assessed by the difference in fine- and coarse-scale entropy.
-In other words, if there is a significant difference between the entropy of individual energy input processes and the overall, summed effect of those processes at the macroscopic scale for a whole system, then those processes are likely to be more complex.
+In this formulation, complexity may be assessed by the difference in fine- and coarse-scale entropy in a given system.
+If there is a significant difference between the entropy of individual energy input processes and the overall, summed effect of those processes at the macroscopic scale for a whole system, then those processes are likely to be more complex.
 By this logic, energy input by extremely low entropy energy sources (i.e., particles such as alpha, beta, gamma or X-rays) ought to yield more complex outcomes than energy input by relatively high entropy energy sources such as visible light, heat and even highly-reactive compounds, even in cases where the macroscale entropy production are approximately the same.

-The result of irradiation by these kinds of powerful particles is a cascade of energy transduction that starts at the level of inner electron displacement, moves to outer valence shell displacement and rearrangement, and ends with the production of stable bonds and waste heat.
+Irradiation by these kinds of powerful particles results in a cascade of energy transduction that starts at the level of inner electron displacement, moves to outer valence shell displacement and rearrangement, and ends with the production of stable bonds and waste heat.
 Moreover, the products of a given level are constantly perturbed by both transfer of new energy into levels above it and the accumulation of products in levels below.
 As the number of chemical species in the system diversifies, the system must continually adjust to these perturbations.
 What this means, in practice, is that a mass-enclosed volume can complexify without need of controlling or ‘tuning’ its composition through selected introduction or removal of compounds, such as in a chemostat.

 Why is this significant?

 Moving from a prebiotic model that looks like a chemostat to one that looks like a mass-enclosed system is a subtle but incredibly powerful possibility.
-So long as systemic order is reliant upon external mixing and waste product removal, as in a chemostat, it is difficult to assess the extent to which order arises due to natural emergence or due to artificial ‘programming’ of the system.
-By contrast, a mass-enclosed system would imply a prebiotic setting in which order can arise and persist de novo without external manipulation, save for the removal of waste heat.
+So long as systemic order is reliant upon external mixing and waste product removal, as in a chemostat, it is difficult to assess the extent to which order arises due to natural emergence or due to artificial programming or ‘tuning’ of the system.
+By contrast, a mass-enclosed, self-organizing system would imply a prebiotic setting in which order can arise and persist de novo without external manipulation, save for the removal of waste heat.

 My accomplishments so far include: